 - Resurfaced 30-50 miles of roadway annually, replaced two low water crossings with bridges, replaced two wood-deck bridges with concrete and paved gravel roads resulting in only five miles of gravel road remaining in District 3

-- Instituting a long-term preventative maintenance plan and GIS system for Cleveland County roads and bridges while improving our existing roadways.
+- Instituted a long-term preventative maintenance plan and GIS system for Cleveland County roads and bridges while improving our existing roadways

-- Developing and implementing an accounting system for Cleveland County District 3.
+- Developed and implemented an accounting system for Cleveland County District 3

 He was appointed as chair of the Justice Authority, providing oversight for the new Cleveland County Jail.

 He has also served our country and community in other ways.
-For over a decade, Harold worked in the Norman Regional Hospital Emergency Room, saving lives and ensuring the health of our community.
-Haralson’s dedication to serve also brought him to two terms on the Norman City Council and then as Mayor of Norman.
+For over a decade, Dr. Haralson worked in the Norman Regional Hospital Emergency Room, saving lives and ensuring the health of our community.
+From 1990-2020, Haralson served as Medical Director for the City of Noble and Noble Fire/EMS Department.
+His dedication to serve also brought him to two terms on the Norman City Council and then as Mayor of Norman.